tu-darmstadt-ros-pkg/topic_proxy/README.md

   The client can be configured either via the parameter server (see client.launch file for a simple example) or by using service calls to request single messages or to configure the subscribers and publishers.

-  Iy you want to connect to multiple servers (robots), you can run multiple clients in different namespaces.
+  If you want to connect to multiple servers (robots), you can run multiple clients in different namespaces.

 Services
 --------